yashmanne/an_analysis_of_nothing/README.md

 <a id="tasks-of-interest"></a>
 ## Tasks of Interest
 - **Interactive Visual Homepage**:
-  - Chronicles appearances of each character across the series across an interactive visual dashboard.
+  - Chronicles number of dialogue lines for each character across the series across an interactive visual dashboard.
   - Showcases change in episode rating across the series.
 - **Search Query**:
   - Allows users to search for specific episodes based on partially remembered dialogue snippets or keywords.
   - Includes additional ***advanced search*** functionality for filtering search based on season, episode rating, and desired characters.
   - Showcases multiple visualizations detailing the emotional distribution of the episode among the main characters.
 - **Episode Recommender**:
-  - Finds similar episode(s) to a user's favorite(s) based on dialogue, episode description, IMDb keywords, episode summary, emotional distribution of each character, appearances of character, and the IMDb audience rating.
+  - Finds similar episode(s) to a user's favorite(s) based on dialogue, episode description, IMDb keywords, episode summary, emotional distribution of each character, the number of lines for each character, and the IMDb audience rating.

 <a id="repository-structure"></a>
 ## Repository Structure